Committee on Forestry

 Joining the Committee on Forestry

+Membership in the Committee on Forestry is open to all FAO Member Nations.
 Membership now includes 122 countries (COFO Members).
 FAO Member Nations wishing to become members are invited to contact the COFO Secretariat.

 Regional Forestry Commissions

-Six Regional Forestry Commissions were established by the FAO Conference between 1947 and 1959.
-Biannually, the Commissions bring together the Heads of Forestry in each major region of the world to address the most important forestry policy and technical issues in the region.
+Six regional forestry commissions were established by the FAO Conference between 1947 and 1959.
+Biannually, the commissions bring together the heads of forestry in each major region of the world to address the most important forestry policy and technical issues in the region.

 COFO Working Group on Dryland Forests and Agrosilvopastoral Systems